Do you want to provide safe, effective massage therapy for people with cancer and cancer histories?

 In a peer practice clinic (PPC), students pair up and work with each other in two supervised sessions on the final day of the course.
 Using realistic client case scenarios, each student gives an oncology massage to a fellow student and receives an oncology massage from that student.
 With teacher support and supervision, students practice interviewing, communicating with a client, and adapting massage therapy to cancer symptoms and side effects of treatment.

-In 2016, this simulated clinic format, with students participating in two hands-on sessions, replaces our former “traditional clinic,” which was a single practice session with an actual oncology client volunteer from the community.
+In 2016, this simulated clinic format, with students participating in two hands-on sessions, replaced our former “traditional clinic,” which was a single practice session with an actual oncology client volunteer from the community.

 Or read on, if you like more detail.